cbrafter/CrowdTLL/README.md

 ## Future work
 - Log user data so that machine learning can be applied to good user scores.
-- Create a leader board so that users at events can see how they compare.
+- Create a leaderboard so that users at events can see how their results compare.
 - Simulation reloads automatically.

 ## Screenshot